 We cannot accept any requests for weddings, retreats, or other private events, as we do not currently have the necessary staffing.
 At this time, we have suspended our rentals program.

 Can I take photos or videos on site?

-Photography and video shoots are allowed at Shofuso during regular hours.
+Photography and video shoots are allowed at Shofuso during regular hours; priority is given to non-commercial, educational, and student projects.
 Photographers will be chaperoned by a visitor services assistant and must be mindful of other visitors.
 Tripods are allowed, though they must have rubber tips, especially if they are used inside of the house.
 Special lighting equipment is not permitted on premises.
 For a more detailed list of guidelines, visit our Photo & Video Policy page.

 Can I cosplay at Shofuso?

 You may wear a cosplay at Shofuso for photo or video shoots.
 Please be mindful of other visitors and do not bring any costume accessories or props that may damage the house or garden.

 We do not serve food on site during regular visitation days and do not permit visitors to bring in food.
 You are welcome to bring a picnic and eat outside in Fairmount Park.